The Difference Between Cooking Pork Shoulder & Pork Butt

 Cook the pork butt or pork shoulder right after buying.
 Although it can last up to 3 days in the fridge, the meat tastes different when consumed fresh.
 Do not cook frozen or refrigerated pork straight from the fridge.
 Let it thaw or sit at room temperature for half an hour before preparing it to be cooked to ensure that it cooks evenly.

-Keep in mind the no matter which pork cut you choose for your next barbecue, the key is in choosing the freshest pork.
+Keep in mind the no matter which cuts of meat you choose for your next barbecue, the key is in choosing the freshest pork roast.
 The rule of thumb is to use meat that still has a pinkish color and does not smell at all.
 Steer clear of meat that is pale and has dark spots on the fat.
 We hope that with this article we were able to give you a clearer idea on the main differences between pork shoulder and pork butt.
 Which one do you think will be the star of your next barbecue?

 Frequently Asked Questions